-GSC must always be able to reach you throughout your child's stay.
+GSC must be able to reach you at all times throughout your child's stay.
 It is vital that you provide us with accurate and up to date contact information.

-It may become necessary to send your child home for a brief time if, in our medical staff's opinion, additional or long-term care is required.
+It may become necessary to send your child home for a short period of time if, in the opinion of our medical staff, additional or long-term care is required.
 Please immediately send any updates to your contact information to the camp office.

 If you are concerned about any aspects of your child's health, please feel free to call the camp office.

-HEALTH CONDITIONS THAT REQUIRE REMOVAL FROM CAMPER POPULATION
+HEALTH CONDITIONS THAT REQUIRE

+REMOVAL FROM CAMPER POPULATION